oxen-io/session-push-notification-server/README.md

 The server will store some statistics data every 12 hours for analysing the traffic going through.
 The data includes:
 - The number of messages sent to the server
+- The number of messages sent to closed groups
 - The number of push notifications sent to iOS devices
 - The number of push notifications sent to Android devices